learn-co-curriculum/dsc-gradient-descent-review/README.md

 <img src="images/new_gradient.png">

-While this process guarantees a local minimum, the starting point and step size can effect the outcome.
+While this process guarantees a local minimum, the starting point and step size can affect the outcome.
 For example, for two different runs of gradient descent, one may lead to the global minimum while the other may lead to a local minimum.

 Recall that the general outline for gradient descent is: